kennychua/kennychua.github.io/_posts/2018-10-05-experiments-:-creating-my-kenny-token-cryptocurrency.md

 twitter_text:
 ---

-*Welcome to a series of posts where I document my thoughts and experiments as an avid tinkerer, learner and explorer in Technology*
+*Welcome to a series of posts where I document my thoughts and experiments as an avid tinkerer, learner, and explorer in Technology*

 ## Experiments : Creating my own Kenny Token Cryptocurrency